Asiance/tech-news/source/_posts/weekly-3.md

 ### [3 JavaScript Libraries to Keep an Eye on in 2017](https://www.sitepoint.com/3-javascript-libraries-2017/)

-Some kind of valueable view libraries for keep watching
+Some kind of valueable view libraries for keep watching.

 ### [VR/AR/MR, what's the difference?](https://www.thefoundry.co.uk/solutions/virtual-reality/vr-ar-mr-sorry-im-confused/)